martinctc/tstoolbox/README.md

 * Direction Analysis - What is the proportion of data points where two time series move in the same direction?
 * Cross-correlation analysis

+The functions in this package can work as supplementary tools to validate or support hypotheses which come out of time series modelling.
+They can also work as early diagnostic / exploratory tools pre-modelling.

 ---

 ### Installation